WDP Part 8: Internationalization (i18n)

 }4.4 Required Fields

-description(string) - Detailed explanationhints(array of strings) - Actionable suggestionsresolution(string) - How to fixdocs_url(string) - Documentation link
+description(string) - Detailed explanationhints(array of strings) - Actionable suggestionsresolution(string) - How to resolvedocs_url(string) - Documentation link

-The top-level keys in diags MUST always be the canonical English code:
+The top-level keys in diags MUST always be the compact ID (5-character Base62 hash):

 {